Jamaica Country Summary

 Anti Money Laundering

-Jamaica is on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Jamaica is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

-Jamaica has made key reforms, including: (1) developing a more comprehensive understanding of its ML/TF risk; (2) including all FIs and DNFBPs in the AML/CFT regime and implementing adequate risk based supervision in all sectors; (3) taking appropriate measures to prevent legal persons and arrangements from being misused for criminal purposes, and ensuring that accurate and up to date basic and beneficial ownership information is available on a timely basis; (4) taking proper measures to increase ML investigations and prosecutions, in line with the country’s risk profile, and increase the use of financial intelligence information in ML investigations; (5) implementing targeted financial sanctions for terrorist financing without delay; and (6) implementing a risk based approach for supervision of its NPO sector to prevent abuse for TF purposes.
+The FATF welcomes Jamaica’s significant progress in improving its AML/CFT regime.
+Jamaica strengthened the effectiveness of its AML/CFT regime to meet the commitments in its action plan regarding the strategic deficiencies that the FATF identified in February 2020 by, (1) developing a more comprehensive understanding of its ML/TF risk; (2) including all FIs and DNFBPs in the AML/CFT regime and implementing adequate risk based supervision in all sectors; (3) taking appropriate measures to prevent legal persons and arrangements from being misused for criminal purposes, and ensuring that accurate and up to date basic and beneficial ownership information is available on a timely basis; (4) taking proper measures to increase ML investigations and prosecutions, in line with the country’s risk profile, and increasing the use of financial intelligence in ML investigations; (5) implementing targeted financial sanctions for terrorist financing without delay; and (6) implementing a risk based approach for supervision of its NPO sector to prevent abuse for TF purposes.
+Jamaica is therefore no longer subject to the FATF’s increased monitoring process.

 Compliance with FATF Recommendations